lrqi/Coursera-R-Programming/Week-1/Quiz 1.md

 The definition of free software consists of four freedoms (freedoms 0 through 3).
 Which of the following is NOT one of the freedoms that are part of the definition?
 #####Answer
 ```
+The freedom to prevent users from using the software for undesirable purposes.
+The freedom to sell the software for any price.
-The freedom to improve the program, and release your improvements to the public,
+The freedom to restrict access to the source code for the software.
-so that the whole community benefits.
 ```
 -------------------------
 ####Question 3